 Taken at the beginning of the program, this course introduces students to the field of higher education.
 This course begins with an overview of the historical development of the American higher education system.
 It then introduces students to a variety of institution types, governance and administration structures, and key stakeholders in higher education (students, parents, faculty, administrators, governing/accrediting bodies, etc.) and their various roles.

 All students are required to complete a three-credit capstone project as the culminating experience of the program.
 This course, taken during the student’s last semester, demonstrates the student’s advanced grasp of the discipline of higher education administration and provides the opportunity to synthesize all of the theoretical and practical content taught during the program into one course experience.
 Each student works with a faculty advisor who serves as a guide through the detailed development and execution of the project and related deliverables.
 The capstone project is also an opportunity for students to develop connections and gain mentors to help them progress in their career upon graduation.
 To successfully fulfill the capstone requirement, students must complete an applied research project or an in-depth research paper, and defend their work in front of a panel of faculty and experts.

-Note: This course meets online.
+Note: This course meets online and requires program approval.

 This course provides a firm foundation in the essential concepts and skills of ethical decision-making in higher education.
 The course will also explore issues and frameworks that administrators are confronted with as they form an ethical culture within their institution.
 Jesuit pedagogy will be utilized throughout the delivery of the course as a way of engaging with larger questions of social justice within ethical decision-making.